You’ve probably already bought into collagen.

 Rather, hot liquids are simply an excellent vehicle for collagen powder.
 It helps dissolve the powder quickly and provides a variety of ways to take it (coffee, tea, latte, hot chocolate, etc.).
 Here are the best ways you can take collagen powder.

 Should you take collagen on an empty stomach?
 You can if you want.
 But, your stomach doesn’t need to be empty to take collagen.

 After all, if collagen is food (and it almost is), then your stomach won’t technically be empty after you take it.

-Collagen powder is partly digested, that’s why hydrolyzed means.
+Collagen powder is partly digested, that’s what hydrolyzed means.
 It’s broken down from a very long string of amino acids into short little snippets, some of which can be absorbed without any further breaking down.
 “Because collagen powder is partly digested, you don’t need to have your digestive enzymes ramped up to full capacity”, says Dr. Cate.

-However, some of the longer peptides still do need to be broken down further before your body will absorb them.
+However, some of the longer peptides still need to be broken down further before your body will absorb them.
 “I would think most people’s systems would be able to pull that off.
 If not, they might theoretically experience some kind of bloating, at worst”, explains Dr. Cate.